 Themes of family separation and the desperation caused by poverty are central.

-The book deals with illegal immigration and human smuggling through a secular, metaphorical lens.
+The book deals with the dangers of human smuggling through a secular, metaphorical lens.
+It also touches on the economic factors that lead people to seek work in other countries.
 The resolution is hopeful in that the family reunites, but realistic regarding the ongoing nature of their financial hardship.

-A child in a mixed-status or migrant family who feels the 'missing piece' of an absent parent, or a student learning about borders and social justice who needs a humanizing perspective on a politicized topic.
+A child who feels the 'missing piece' of an absent parent, or a student learning about borders and social justice who needs a humanizing perspective on a politicized topic.

 Parents should preview the scenes where the coyote becomes threatening as the food runs out.
-Context about the US-Mexico border and the concept of a 'coyote' in migrant terms is helpful for older children.
+Parents should be prepared to discuss the dangers of crossing the US-Mexico border and explain that 'coyote' refers to someone who smuggles people across the border, often exploiting them.
 A parent might see their child staring at photos of an absent relative or asking, 'Why did they have to leave us?'

 Younger children (6-7) see a classic 'trickster' animal fable about a brave rabbit.
 Older children (8-10) will grasp the political allegory and the life-and-death stakes of the journey.